Management of cerebral palsy: Medication

 Botulinum toxin injections are given into muscles that are spastic or sometimes dystonic, the aim being to reduce the muscle hypertonus that can be painful.
 A reduction in muscle tone can also facilitate bracing and the use of orthotics.
 Both lower extremity and upper extremity muscles are injected.
 Botulinum toxin is focal treatment, meaning that a limited number of muscles can be injected at the same time.
 The effect of the toxin is reversible and a reinjection may be needed every 4–6 months.
 In children it decreases spasticity and improve range of motion and thus has become commonly used.
 Botulin toxin has been used in CP treatment for around two decades and can be recommended for children above the age of two.
 Two systematic reviews published in 2010 and 2020 found that there is high level evidence in the use of botulinum toxin as an add on therapy to occupational therapy among other physical therapies modalities in order to manage spasticity in the arms of children with cerebral palsy.
 However, there is no strong research associated with the use of botulinum toxin in the management of spasticity in the legs or improving gait compared to casting.
 More evidence related to the frequency and dosage of injections as it relates to long-term outcomes is needed in order to support or refute the use of botulinum toxin in the management of lower limb spasticity in children with cerebral palsy.
 Dosages of botulinum toxin have been based on expert opinion rather than evidence-based practices.
 The dosages recommended have recently been reduced to reduce severe side-effects including becoming sensitive to the botulin toxin and developing an allergic response.
 Higher risks have been noted with children who are at level IV and V on the GMFCS.

 Drooling is often treated with botulinum toxin A, benztropine or anticholinergics (e.g. glycopyrrolate).
 A review on the treatment of sialorrhea in children with cerebral palsy found that it was not possible to tell whether these interventions worked or were safe.
 Anticholinergics may contribute to constipation.

 Bisphosphonates are used to treat osteoporosis in adults.
 Osteoporosis is common in children with cerebral palsy, and non-oral bisphosphonates have been used to treat children with a very low bone mass density and a medical history of fragility fracture.

 Oral baclofen or diazepam is used to reduce spasticity which results in pain, muscle spasms or functional disability.
 Baclofen is used for a long-term effect and works at the spinal level.
 Diazepam is fast-acting.
 Baclofen may also be administerd intrathecally.

 Trihexyphenidyl is often prescribed for dystonia.
-However, a 2018 Cochrane review (one study met inclusion criteria) on the use of Trihexyphenidyl for dystonia found insufficient evidence of its effectiveness.
+However, a 2018 Cochrane review (one study met inclusion criteria) on the use of trihexyphenidyl for dystonia found insufficient evidence of its effectiveness.

 Sometimes, medication used to manage physical aspects of CP can have effects on the person's mental health, or medications used to manage mental health can affect motor function.

+Epilepsy that co-occurs with cerebral palsy is often drug-resistant.